mmayoras/photos-app/README.md

 - Runs client react app (same as running `yarn start` from inside /client folder).
 - See "Client build instructions" below for more info.

-### `yarn dev`
+### `yarn build`
-- Concurrently runs `yarn server` and `yarn client` above.
-- The server code will compile and start up followed by [http://localhost:3001](http://localhost:3001) being opened up automatically in your browser.
+- Compiles typescript server code inside /dist output folder

 ## Client build instructions
-If you'd like to run the client separately without the server code you can run the following:
+For running the client separately without the server code (from inside /client):

 ### `yarn start`
 - Runs the app in the development mode.\